Hello Barbie Hologram lives in a box, reminds you to brush your teeth

 Like the doll version, she can take a variety of voice commands while delivering responses with a characteristic peppiness.

-"Hello Barbie, what's the weather?" she was asked during a Friday morning demo.
+"Hello Barbie, what's the weather?" she was asked regarding the weather in Malibu during a Friday morning demo.

 She can also remind a child to brush their teeth, popping up when it's time with a toothbrush in order to ask if they are about to do the same thing.